 ThinkMarkets’ clients have 15 tradeable cryptocurrencies to choose from.
-These include some of the popular cryptos like Bitcoin, Litecoin, Ethereum, Ripple, and Cardano.
+These include some of the popular cryptos like Bitcoin, Litecoin, Ethereum, Ripple trading, and Cardano.
 The maximum leverage is usually 2:1, but it could reach 5:1 for Bitcoin Cash and Litecoin and 10:1 for Ethereum and Bitcoin.

 The maximum position size depends on the asset and on which day you traded it.
 To view the current spreads of each of their cryptocurrencies, refer to their website.

-To trade a particular subsector in the market, you can opt to choose to invest in ETFs instead of individual stocks.
-There are over 50 ETFs to trade in ThinkMarkets’ platform.
-The funds are managed by some of the biggest financial institutions, such as Vanguard, BlackRock, and Invesco.
+To trade a particular subsector in the market, you can choose to invest in ETFs instead of individual stocks.
+There are over 50 ETFs to trade on ThinkMarkets’ platform.
+The funds are managed by some of the most important financial institutions, such as Vanguard, BlackRock, and Invesco.
 Margin rates vary depending on the ETF, and this ranges from 5% to 25%.

 Futures contracts are also offered ThinkMarkets.
 These contracts include cocoa, cotton, coffee robusta, platinum, WTI, and BRENT.
 Trading futures with ThinkMarkets entitles you to a margin of 0.5% up to 3% with a minimum spread of 0.05 to 15 points.

-For WTI and BRENT, they have contracts that expire monthly.
+WTI and BRENT have contracts that expire monthly.
 For the availability of the other futures contracts on ThinkMarkets’ platform, refer to their website.

 With ThinkMarkets, traders have the option to utilize the MT4, MT5, and the ThinkTrader platform.
 It’s important to note that some assets are not available on other platforms.
 Make sure to double-check if the platform you prefer has the asset you want to trade.